Skip to content

 Spec-driven development delivers compounding returns in contexts where the cost of miscoordination exceeds the cost of coordination through specifications.

-A Google SDD guide names the problem directly: "you describe a feature in a sentence, the assistant writes hundreds of lines, and you accept it because it looks right."
+Google's SDD codelab captures the problem: "you describe a feature in a sentence, the assistant writes hundreds of lines, and you accept it because it looks right."
 SDD creates a reviewable contract between human intent and AI output.
 The explicit tradeoff: documentation time invested per feature is higher, but every future change has context, and every AI-generated implementation has a reviewable contract.

 A CMU study on Cursor adoption found code complexity increased by approximately 41% and static analysis warnings by 30% after AI tool adoption, with accumulated technical debt subsequently reducing future velocity.
 SDD's upfront constraints counteract architectural drift in systems where changes ripple through dozens of services.